 - Involvement of Animals in Research

-Summaries and quick links to all our Research Policies can be found on the QML Policy zone.
+Summaries and quick links to all our Research Policies can be found on the QMUL Policy zone.

-The QML and Barts Health NHS Trust Joint Research Management Policies document encompasses our joint policies on ethical standards, scientific quality, research governance, minimising risk, financial probity and HR issues in research.
+The QMUL and Barts Health NHS Trust Joint Research Management Policies document encompasses our joint policies on ethical standards, scientific quality, research governance, minimising risk, financial probity and HR issues in research.